- Home

 Pavement Surface Evaluation & Rating (PASER)

-PASER Maps (36 Sections) within the City of Livonia, current as of September 2022.
+PASER Maps (36 Sections) within the City of Livonia are current as of September 2024.
+Maps are updated every two (2) years, in the fall.
+PASER ratings are scheduled to be completed in-house during the summer of 2026.
 An article from Michigan’s Local Technical Assistance Program (LTAP) (PDF) from July 2010 describes the PASER Rating and the numbers.
 Guidelines for Concrete (PDF) and Asphalt (PDF) PASER Descriptions for Rating are provided for reference.

 Costs